copilot-emacs/copilot.el/README.md

 Run `M-x copilot-select-completion-model` to interactively choose from the models available on your subscription.
 The selection is saved in `copilot-completion-model`.
 Set it to `nil` to revert to the server default.

+**Note:** Only models with a "completion" scope are available for inline completions.
+Models like Claude, Gemini, and others that you may see in VS Code's chat UI are chat/edit-only and cannot be used for inline completions.
+This is a server-side limitation, not a copilot.el restriction.
+Currently GitHub only offers a single completion model (`gpt-41-copilot`).

+To select a chat model, run `M-x copilot-chat-select-model`.
+Many more models are available for chat (Claude, Gemini, GPT-4o, etc.).
+The selection is saved in `copilot-chat-model`.

 ## Reporting Bugs